The largest database of trusted experimental protocols

 Manufactured by Thermo Fisher Scientific

-Sourced in United States, Germany, Denmark, China
+Sourced in United States, Germany, China, Denmark

 The Q Exactive HF-X mass spectrometer is a high-performance, hybrid quadrupole-Orbitrap mass spectrometer designed for advanced proteomics and small molecule analysis.
 It features high-resolution, accurate mass detection capabilities and a rapid scan speed.